 INTERFACING

-Preservation and transmission of cultural values in relation to food and nutrition
+Preservation and transmission of cultural values relevant to food and nutrition.